michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 * [Vocab of the complete works of Shakespeare](hw1/vocab.txt)
 * [List of all plays in the dataset](hw1/play_names.txt)
 * [SNLI corpus](hw1/snli.csv)
-	* This corpus is of image captions used for the NLP task of "natural language inference" (see dataset paper here [FILL OUT]).
-The first sentence in each line/document is an image caption and the second is produced by annotators in a certain logical relation with the first (entailment, neutral, contradiction).
-[IS THE FIRST ANNOTATOR TOO?]
+	* This corpus is modified from that used for the NLP task of "natural language inference" (see dataset paper here [FILL OUT]).
+Each line contains a sentence that is either a "premise" (an image caption) or a "hypothesis" produced by annotators to be in a certain logical relation with the associated premise (entailment, neutral, contradiction).
+You don't need to worry about these details, but the `sentenceID` column is a unique index for each sentence and `captionID` is an ID for all sentences associated with same caption/premise.
 * [List of identity labels](hw1/identity_labels.txt) from Rudinger et al. 2017

 ## Part 1: Vector spaces